London 2012: Musicians asked to play for nothing at Olympics

 He said it was not right that musicians were not even being offered any travel expenses.

-An email to Mr Caddy from Locog said: "They will be fed and watered while on site but I have a feeling we will struggle to get expenses together unfortunately."'Not earning'
+An email to Mr Caddy from Locog said: "They will be fed and watered while on site but I have a feeling we will struggle to get expenses together unfortunately."

 BBC London's Olympic correspondent Adrian Warner said: "Organisers want to make the atmosphere of these Games very different and they have ambitious plans for music and entertainment but it looks like they don't want to spend the money to make it all happen."